jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Choose a name: `digital-ocean-cluster`
 * Go to bottom of page and select "Create Cluster"
   * Cluster build usually takes four minutes
-* On Getting Started Panel go to "3.
-Download the config file"
-* Make the .kube directory: `mkdir ~/.kube`
-* Under "Quick connect with manual certificate management" select "download the cluster configuration file"
-  * If on Windows using WSL download the `kubeconfig.yaml` file to `c:\Users\<your-name>\Downloads`
-    * `cp /mnt/c/Users/<your-name>/Downloads/digital-ocean-cluster-kubeconfig.yaml /home/<your-name>/.kube/.`
-  * If on Mac download the `kubeconfig.yaml` to the `~/.kube` directory.
- * The authentication certificate in kubeconfig.yaml expires seven days after download.

 Go back to the main page to confirm that the cluster and load balancer have been created before proceeding.
 * At the top of the page the cluster name `digital-ocean-cluster` will have a green icon indicating it is ready for use.